B191286-Chithra/html/README.md

 # html
+# Greetings,Sir
-# I have uploaded all the html codes here in this repository
+#I have uploaded all the html codes, that I have learnt in lab, here in this repository